W

 • choose stability over novelty

-Agencies don't get many second chances.
+Agencies often don't get many second chances.

 Why This Is Not "Anti-Agency"